newrelic/newrelic-introspector-node/README.md

 This is a CLI tool for discovering instrumentable Node.js applications on a system, retrieving contextual information about them, and automating the install of the New Relic Node agent.

 Currently the instrument command only discovers and instruments processes hosted with the [PM2](https://pm2.keymetrics.io/) process manager.
 Support for other process managers will be explored in the future.

 ## Getting Started

 ```
-> npm install
+> npm i -g @newrelic/introspector-node

-> node src/index.js list
+> newrelic-introspector-node list
 [ 12345 ]

-> node src/index.js introspect --pid 12345
+> newrelic-introspector-node introspect --pid 12345
 {
   pid: 12345,
   pm_id: 0,